codeoverflow-org/chatoverflow-wiki/development/Deploy-ChatOverflow.md

 To create a deployment for end-users that only want to run plugins and use the framework follow these steps:

 1. Execute the IntelliJ run configuration `[Deploy] Generate Bootstrap Launcher and deploy` or run the make target with `make bootstrap_deploy`.
-This updates the `dependencies.xml`-file in the bootstrap-project with the current dependencies, bundles everything and copies it along with start scripts, the license and a readme to the `deploy`-folder.
+This bundles everything and copies it along with start scripts, the license and a readme to the `deploy`-folder.
 Magic.
 2. Create a zip archive of the `deploy` directory.

 The `deploy`-folder contains the bootstrap launcher that can be started with the start scripts or with `java -jar ChatOverflow.jar`.
-It then downloads all required libraries into the `lib`-folder and starts Chat Overflow.
+It then downloads all required libraries, which are specified in the `dependencies.pom` file that is included in the jar file of the framework, to the local cache using [Coursier](https://get-coursier.io) and starts Chat Overflow.

 The folder-structure of the end-user deployment is as follows: